Grenada entry requirements for Colombia passport holders

 Valid passport

-Your Colombian passport must be valid for the entire period you plan to stay in Grenada.
-No minimum validity beyond your departure date is required by Grenadian law, but airlines may enforce a 6-month rule — check with your carrier.Required
+Your passport must be valid for the entire duration of your stay in Grenada.
+No minimum validity period beyond your departure date is required by Grenadian law, but airlines may enforce 6 months — check with your carrier.Required

 Return or onward ticket